JetBrains/resharper-rider-samples/readme.md

 * `08-StructuralSearchAndReplace` - learn how to use ReSharper and Rider's very powerful search and replace functionality that is based on code patterns rather than text.
 * `09-Tools` - useful tools, such as code cleanup, stack trace explorer and the To Do explorer.

+# Learn essential shortcuts

+In this workshop, you can learn the essential functions provided by ReSharper and Rider that you need to master.
+These essential functions can be easily and directly accessed with shortcuts.

+There are many shortcut keys, but if you have trouble, you can search for them.
+We recommend that you print out the cheat sheet described below and mark it with a marker, as it will show you how to find them when you have trouble.

 ## Shortcuts And Actions

 Through out this guided experience, you will see "shortcut" tags.
 These tags include the official name of each action and can be found using the the `Find Action...` feature of your IDE.
 Reference your preferences to find out what that shortcut is, but here are a few known shortcut combinations:

 - ReSharper Keymap on Windows: `Ctrl + Shift + A`
 - Visual Studio Keymap on Windows: `Ctrl + Shift + A`
 - Visual Studio Keymap on macOS: `Command (⌘) + Shift (⇧) + A`

+There are cheat sheets for shortcut keys:

+- Help \| Keymap Reference

+It is recommended that you go to above, select the cheat sheet for your chosen Keymap, print it out, and keep it deskside.

-The Keymap reference guide is also available online :
+Also the Keymap reference guide is also available online :

 - Rider: https://www.jetbrains.com/help/rider/Reference_Keymap_Rider.html
 - ReSharper: https://www.jetbrains.com/help/resharper/Reference__Keyboard_Shortcuts.html